Top 10 Red Hot Chili Peppers Songs: Deep Cuts

 # 1 – Wet Sand

-Yet another Stadium Arcadium deep cut; this one is nothing short of a masterpiece.
-It starts out as a mellifluous piece, with Anthony putting forth so much carefree emotion into his sunshine-cluttered anecdotes drizzled in allusions that could hint towards getting over addiction.
-It also could simply be about a special kind of woman; who knows for certain.
+Yet another Stadium Arcadium deep cut is nothing short of a masterpiece.
+It starts as a mellifluous piece, with Anthony putting forth so much carefree emotion into his sunshine-cluttered anecdotes drizzled in allusions that could hint towards getting over addiction.
+It could also be about a special kind of woman; who knows for certain?
 It’s just an incredible song that can put anybody in a great mood with its uplifting qualities.
-And the way it builds up like two separate songs further demonstrates the structural unpredictability of it all; those last two minutes are pure heaven.
+The way it builds up like two separate songs further demonstrates the structural unpredictability of it all; those last two minutes are pure heaven.
 That’s what spiritual inspiration is, and that’s why Wet Sand is their best deep cut.

 Feature Photo By Warner Bros.
 [CC BY 3.0 (http://creativecommons.org/licenses/by/3.0)], via Wikimedia Commons